tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 Plan getCancelledPlan(ClientId authenticatedAndAuthorizedUser, NotificationToken token);
 ```

-We all love push notifications but that's more work.
-Here we will take advantage of the SMS integration and will force the app to make a backend call to retrieve the just cancelled event.
+We all love push notifications but you know that's more work.
+Here we will take advantage of the SMS integration and will force the app to make a backend call to retrieve just the cancelled event.
 Similarly, we need another API to retrieve all the notifications so that if they miss the SMS or something, they can go back to the app and hit on the notification page and go from there.

 One thing that's critical is to NOT send the notification immediately AFTER the second person puts in the plan details.
 That would make it obvious to both parties who entered the details first.
-Which is why we should be careful around building that core logic in that we introduce some jizzer between the time plans are mutually confirmed and the time notificatins are sent out.
+Which is why we should be careful building that core logic.
+We could introduce some jizzer between the time plans are mutually confirmed and the time notifications are sent out.
 The exact jizzer should depend on the time that's left until the date.
 Nothing difficult, meh, implementation detail even but the idea is essential to success.
+More importantly, we need to be able to convey this feature to our users so that they don't assume the plans are always wished to be cancelled by the other party.
+Because that's how dating apps work unlike this app.

 A couple of geeky ideas I have on this is to show users "secretly" that somebody is wishing to bail on them by sending them a notification without revealing who and when.
 That way we can lure them into buying the "premium" version of the app that can reveal the identity of the person that's bailing.
 Maybe.
 Haven't thought deeply about this so let's get back to our non-existing free version.

 Basically, we are done with the APIs.
 I think I covered all the requirements.
 Now, assuming these are my right access patterns, I can go ahead and design my data schema/model/state management.
 Let's talk about state.

+### State Management

 We need to be able to persist the auth token/client id somewhere on the device that can only be modified by the app.
 I was thinking of using SharedPreferences in Android world.
 Once the authentication is complete and the backend sends the client id back to the app, this is where the app will store it.
 It will be durable across app crashes/device reboots.
 The app will keep this state until the authentication needs to be repeated due to access expiry.
 This is pretty much the only state that the app needs to keep track of.
-Obviously it can do some caching to minimize redundant calls to the backend.
+Obviously, it can do some caching to minimize redundant calls to the backend.

 On the cloud side, we need to keep track of all the entered unconfirmed plans so we can match them.
 We need durable storage.
 To make the app fast enough, we will need to define our keys and indices well.
 We should go with a database - a NoSQL should do it.
 Good thing, we have a solid idea of our access patterns.
 Otherwise, I'd recommend going with a SQL approach and just storing the entities per table.
+A relational model would keep the flexibility in the queries you are going to construct as you develop the idea.

-I want to have the fewest number of tables we can get away it.
+I want to have the fewest number of tables that we can get away it.
 We should also strive to make the runtime of our queries linear.
 I came up with the following:

 ```
 Table: Plan
-Primary (hash) key: Number1_Number2_Date (Numbers are sorted before concataenation) Sort (range) key: Number that entered the plan details first
+Primary (hash) key: Number1_Number2_Date (Number1_Number_2_..._NumberN_Date to support dates with multiple people) Sort (range) key: Number that entered the plan details first
 ```